Altermagnetic Flatband-Driven Fermi Surface Geometry for Giant Tunneling Magnetoresistance: Introduction

 \section{Introduction}

 Magnetoresistive random-access memory (MRAM) is a promising candidate for next-generation nonvolatile memory technology, owing to its fast operation speed and low power consumption \cite{worledge2024spin, jung2022crossbar, sharma2021proposal, chappert2007emergence}.
-A magnetic tunnel junction (MTJ) forms the core of MRAM, which comprises two ferromagnetic (FM) electrodes separated by an insulating barrier \cite{julliere1975tunneling, jinnai2020scaling, zhang2024electric}.
-In conventional MTJs, binary information is encoded in the relative magnetization alignment of the FM electrodes, while data writing and reading can be performed electrically through spin-transfer or spin–orbit torques \cite{vzutic2004spintronics, zheng2025all}.
+A magnetic tunnel junction (MTJ) forms the core of MRAM, which comprises two ferromagnetic (FM) electrodes separated by an insulating barrier \cite{julliere1975tunneling, jinnai2020scaling, zhang2024electric}.In conventional MTJs, binary information is encoded in the relative magnetization alignment of the FM electrodes, while data writing can be performed electrically through spin-transfer or spin-orbit torques and data reading is typically accomplished through the tunneling magnetoresistance (TMR) effect \cite{vzutic2004spintronics, zheng2025all, liu2025achieving}.
 However, FM-based architectures suffer from stray magnetic fields, which limit device density and stability.
 Antiferromagnetic (AFM) materials inherently eliminate stray fields and exhibit ultrafast spin dynamics in the terahertz regime \cite{shao2024antiferromagnetic, jungwirth2016antiferromagnetic, xiong2022antiferromagnetic}, but their compensated spin structure leads to negligible spin polarization in their band structures, which restricts their potential in spintronics.